Bruschi die casting BLOG. Stay on top of the Industry

 The importance of zinc die casting in automotive industry

 The process of zinc die casting is highly popular for making parts in building and industrial fields, but its most common application is in automotive industry.
-In fact, cars have different parts that can be crafted through die casting, so much so that the modern process of die casting originally started for automotive industry.
+In fact, cars have different parts that can be crafted through die casting, so much that the modern process of die casting originally started for automotive industry.

 With casting process there is often no need of further machining after casting: not only its accuracy is up to 99.8%, but casted products also can be used raw, since they have a pleasant finish.
 Zinc die casting usage is almost 28% in automotive industry, followed by building and hardware sectors.